http://www.fertilitynation.com/will-infertility-treatments-be-included-in-health-care-reform/

 Women are go getters now:

 This above graph is old.
 Following the trend momentum for women, the average age of first marriage projects to 27-28 years old and this is just the average.
-Though it must be noted that marriage is now unhinged from the connection to childbirth due to our now 42% single women birth rate (graph dated), I surmise that by combining the fact that women are 60% of college degrees and out earn men in every major city in the U.S. with the phenomena and effect of female hypergamy demonstrated below:
+Though it must be noted that marriage is now unhinged from the connection to childbirth due to our now 42% single women birth rate (graph dated), I surmise that by combining the fact that women are 60% of college degrees and out earn men in every major city in the U.S. with the phenomena and effect of female hypergamy as demonstrated below, attempting to fertilize their increasingly barren wombs is untenable:

 I believe that with in-vitro fertilization treatment being as expensive as it is, combined with the rate of growth in demand we are experiencing for this procedure, along with demographic population trends and current debt obligations we are currently experiencing, paying to make women's wombs fertile will be an unsustainable expenditure.
 Reality is that we simply can't afford it.